alpha2207/alpha2207/README.md

 Full Stack Web Developer at RapidBooks
 --------------------------------------

-Highly motivated and skilled fullstack web developer with experience in the MERN stack and a strong foundation in computer science principles.
+Fullstack web developer with experience in the MERN stack and a strong foundation in computer science principles.
 Currently pursuing a B.Tech degree in Computer Science from Parul University, where I have consistently achieved top grades and ranked 3rd in a campus-wide coding competition.
 I have also gained valuable hands-on experience through internships, including a Frontend Internship at Spider Innovation Technology.
 In this role, I developed and maintained web applications for clients.
 I also contributed to the development of Gujarat's largest tech festival website.

 * 🌍  I'm based in India (🇮🇳)
 * ✉️  You can contact me at [22alpha07@gmail.com](mailto:22alpha07@gmail.com)